 John teaches an Inside/Out class at Stateville Correctional Center and is faculty for the Asset Based Community Development Institute.
 He also co-chairs the Steering Committee of the University of Chicago Consortium on Chicago School Research.

-Mónica Haydeé Ramos serves as the Assistant Director in the Egan Office.
-In collaboration with the Director, she guides the Egan Office's work in supporting community-driven efforts to achieve equity and justice.
-Dr. Ramos oversees the school-based partnerships, family engagement, and coalition initiative, and nurtures sustainable and successful partnerships within diverse communities in the city and the university.
+Mónica Haydeé Ramos serves as the Associate Director in the Egan Office.
+Dr. Ramos oversees the urban school-based partnerships, family engagement, and community internships.
+She nurtures sustainable and successful community and university partnerships.
 Her areas of expertise are curriculum development, Latinx culture, heritage and identity, and community and family engagement.

 Before Egan, she was the inaugural Latinx Cultural Center Coordinator in the Office of Multicultural Student Success (OMSS) at DePaul University and has held positions at National Louis University, Harry S. Truman College, and Connections for Abused Women and their Children (CAWC) in the Greenhouse Shelter.
 She received a Fulbright International Education Administrators (IEA) award and a UNESCO CONFINTEA fellowship.
 At UNESCO, she researched intergenerational learning in immigrant communities.
 She contributed to the UNESCO Institute of Lifelong Learning with the publication Learning Together Across Generations: Guidelines for Family Literacy and Learning Programs.